Construction Updates

 Underground Utilities Corp. is installing new high level storm sewers and a force main within the northeast portion of the City of Hoboken.
 These sewers will be connected into the stormwater storage tank at the Northwest Resiliency Park and the force main will connect from the H6/H7 pump station to the NHSA’s existing outfall in 15th Street.

-• Working on louvers, pipe rails and painting for the pumps at the NWRP Pump Station on 13th Street between Adams and Jefferson Streets.
+• Working on louvers, pump rails and painting for the pumps at the NWRP Pump Station on 13th Street between Adams and Jefferson Streets.

-• Installation of bollards, concrete curb, and sidewalk work under viaduct at the intersection of 14th and Adams Street.
+• Installation of bollards, concrete curb, and stamped sidewalk work under the viaduct at the intersection of 14th and Adams Street.

-• Installation of curbs and curb walls on 15th and Adams Streets.
+• Installation of curbs and curb walls between 14th and 15th Streets and Adams Street.

-• Adams Street between 13th and 15th Streets will be closed to thru traffic during working hours.
-It will be open to thru traffic at night.
+• Adams Street between 13th and 15th Streets will be closed to thru traffic for curb and sidewalk work during work hours of 9 a.m. and 4:30 p.m..

-• HPD officers will be present at all intersections.
+• HPD officers will be present at all intersections within work zones.

 No items found.